Incel: 2010s

-On May 23, 2014, Elliot Rodger killed six people and injured fourteen others before killing himself in Isla Vista, California, near the campus of University of California, Santa Barbara.
-These killings drew media attention to the concept of involuntary celibacy, and particularly the misogyny and glorification of violence that are a mainstay of many incel communities.
-Rodger self-identified as an incel and left behind a 137-page manifesto and YouTube videos in which he detailed his involuntary celibacy and discussed how he wanted revenge for being rejected by women.
-He had been an active member of a community popular among incels called PUAHate (short for "pickup artist hate"), and referenced it several times in his manifesto.
-Although PUAHate shut down soon after the attack, Rodger became something of a martyr to some communities that remained, and to some of those that emerged later.
-It is common to see references to "E.R." in incel forums, and mass violence by incels is regularly referred to as "going E.R.".
-Rodger has been referenced by the perpetrators or suspected perpetrators of several other mass killings, and is one of several attackers who are regularly praised by members of incel communities.
+On May 23, 2014, 22-year-old Elliot Rodger carried out a misogynist terrorist attack that killed six people and injured fourteen others, after which Rodger killed himself, near the campus of the University of California, Santa Barbara, in Isla Vista, California.
+These killings drew significant media attention to the incel community for the first time, particularly the misogyny and glorification of violence that are a mainstay of many incel forums.
+Rodger self-identified as an incel and left behind a 141-page manifesto and a six-minute YouTube video in which he discussed wanting revenge for being rejected by women.
+He had been an active member of an online forum popular among incels called PUAHate (short for "pickup artist hate"), where men gathered to express frustration with women as well as with their failure to achieve romantic success using the techniques of pickup artists.
+Rodger posted frequent tirades against feminism, including urging readers to "start envisioning a world where women fear [you]", and referenced the site several times in his manifesto.
+Facing public scrutiny, PUAHate shut down the day after the shooting.
+Users then migrated to a new forum, SlutHate, which was launched on May 26.
+Rodger became revered as a hero and martyr to incels, who began referring to Rodger as "Saint Elliott" and the "Supreme Gentleman", a term Rodger had used for himself.
+On incel forums, "E.R." is commonly used as a shorthand for Rodger, and "go[ing] ER" means to go on a killing spree like Rodger's.
+Rodger has been cited as an inspiration by the perpetrators or suspected perpetrators of several other violent crimes, and is one of several attackers who are regularly praised by members of incel communities.

 On October 1, 2015, Chris Harper-Mercer killed nine people and injured eight others before killing himself in a shooting at the Umpqua Community College campus, in Roseburg, Oregon.
 He left a manifesto at the scene, outlining his interest in other mass murders including the Isla Vista killings, his anger at not having a girlfriend, and his animus towards the world.
 In his journal writings, he had related to Elliot Rodger and other mass shooters, describing them as "people who stand with the gods".
 Before the attack, when someone on an online message board had speculated Harper-Mercer was "saving himself for someone special", Harper-Mercer had replied: 'involuntarily so".
 Several hours before the shooting, someone suspected to be Harper-Mercer posted a threat to a Pacific Northwest college to /r9k/, a 4chan board with many incel posters.